SiliconLabs/peripheral_examples/series2/gpio/gpio_em4_wakeup/readme.txt

    from EM4.
 Capture current consumption which implies device is in EM0.

 Peripherals Used:
-CMU    - FSRCO @ 20 MHz
+CMU    - HFRCODPLL @ 19 MHz
 EMU
 RMU
 USART  - used only to power down onboard SPI flash